-Respect the scale and form of the existing heritage place or contributory elements to the heritage place by being set back from the lower built form

-• Incorporate treatments which make them less apparent.
+- Respect the scale and form of the existing heritage place or contributory elements to the heritage place by being set back from the lower built form elements.
+Each higher element should be set further back from lower heritage built forms. - Incorporate treatments which make them less apparent.